google/clusterfuzz/docs/reference/FAQ.md

 # What languages does ClusterFuzz support?

 ClusterFuzz definitely supports C, C++ when compiled with [clang](https://clang.llvm.org/).
-It also supports Rust and it probably supports other languages that can be compiled with an LLVM-based toolchain (e.g. Swift).
+It has also been tested with Rust and may work with other languages that can be compiled with an LLVM-based toolchain (e.g.
+Swift).

 ## Why is an LLVM-based toolchain needed for full support?